 - Tesla Model 3 has been designed for the iPhone generation consumer, whose lives are digitally super-centered—and competition is completely clueless—somehow it seems that existing auto manufacturers believe that iPhones can be powered by Gasoline and not Batteries

 Tesla has the momentum, the Car factory, the battery factory (almost) and most importantly the brains.
 Talking about brains, Apple and Google both have more money than god, and more brains than all the fossils combined.
 They are now on the case.
-Detroit has always been a laggard compared to the Germans and Japanese–but now America is strategically set to be the driving force, but that will require new drivers.
+Detroit has always been a laggard compared to the Germans and Japanese–but now America is strategically set to be the driving force.
+How ironic is that -that the one Country in the world that officially wants to promote Global Warming, can yet be the Country to save humanity from it’s own hubris.

 The last of the fossil arguments—why should I pay for the $7,500 tax credit for other people?